rust-cli/book/src/tutorial/testing.md

 }
 ```

-Now we can test for the ouptut:
+Now we can test for the output:

 ```rust
 #[test]